-Starting in mid April, interest in Mother’s Day gifts begins to steadily grow to a sustained peak the week before.
+Starting in mid April, interest in Mother’s Day gifts tends to grow and typically peaks the day before. (based on 2022 data)

 To help you pull together your promotional content and marketing materials quickly we’ve curated some resources to inspire your planning.

 Help your content get discovered on social media with relevant hashtags.
 Popular hashtags include: #happymothersday #momsday #immomsfavorite #bestmomever #shesmymomager #momiloveyou

 There are a number of wonderful websites that offer free photos for both commercial and noncommercial use, one of our favorites is Unsplash.
 Below is a small selection of the images we have curated for Mother’s Day themed content.

 Pay tribute to those who carry, care, and console with quotes and sayings that honor mothers.

 “Motherhood is the biggest gamble in the world.
 It is the glorious life force.
 It’s huge and scary – it’s an act of infinite optimism.” —Gilda Radner